Muhammadshehroz432/myfirst-project/README.md

 # myfirst-project
 this is my first Git Respository
 <br>
-The aurthor : Muhammad Shehroz
+The aurthor : Muhammad Shehroz shaikh